Ethics of technology: Technology and ethics in the music industry

-Technology and Ethics During the Coronavirus Pandemic
+Technology and ethics during the coronavirus pandemic

 As of April 20, 2020 there has been over 43 contract tracing apps available globally.
 Countries are in the process of creating their own methods of digitally tracing coronavirus status (symptoms, confirmed infected, exposed).
 Apple and Google are working together on a shared solution that helps with contract tracing around the world.
 Since this is a global pandemic with no end in sight, the restriction of some fundamental rights and freedoms may be ethically justifiable.
 It may be unethical to not use these tracing solutions to slow the spread.
 The European Convention on Human Rights, the United Nations International Covenant on Civil and Political Rights, and the United Nations Siracusa Principles all indicate when it is ethical to restrict the rights of the population to prevent the spread of infectious disease.
 All three documents cite that the circumstances for restricting rights must be time-bound, meet standards of necessity, proportionality, and scientific validity.
 We must evaluate if the gravity of the situation justifies the potential negative impact, if the evidence shows that the technology will work, is timely, will be adopted by enough people and yields accurate data and insights, and evaluate if the technology will only be temporary.
 These three documents also provide guidelines on how to ethically develop and design technologies.
 The development and design guidelines are important for being effective and for security reasons.

 The development of technology has enhanced the ability to obtain, track, and share data.
-Technology has been mobilized by governments around the world to combat the issue of Covid-19, which has brought attention to several issues surrounding ethics.
+Technology has been mobilized by governments around the world to combat the issue of COVID-19, which has brought attention to several issues surrounding ethics.
 Governments have implemented technologies such as smartphone metadata and Bluetooth applications to contact trace and notify the public of any important information.
 There are implications for privacy as technologies such as metadata have the capacity to track every movement of an individual.
 Due to the Coronavirus Pandemic, contact tracing and other tracking apps have been implemented globally in order to fight against the pandemic.
 Countries across the globe have developing various methods of digitally tracing corona virus such as outbreak origin, symptoms, confirmed positives, and those who are potentially exposed.
 Governments around the world combined available technology to identify individuals and surveillance technology while still having a low impact on individuals privacy.
 In 2020, the Australian government released a Bluetooth connected app that allows phones communicate through Bluetooth opposed to metadata.
 This allowed the app to connect with surrounding phones through Bluetooth opposed to metadata or GPS, which can have a bigger impact on individual privacy.
 The technology records individuals who have been in close proximity, by connecting through their phones, and recording the data for a certain time period before deleting itself.
 The app does not track individual's locations but still can pinpoint if they have had close contact with those who were positive or exposed.